 BREADTH AND RIGOR | With a skillset or field

-Content covered in the foundation year is intended to develop your understanding and intuition of the basics of the fields.
+Content covered in the first year is intended to develop your understanding and intuition of the basics of the fields.
 These basics are necessary for studying majors.
 The first-year STEM courses are a set of fascinating explorations about what makes the world work.
-Most importantly, the courses will be explored through projects embedded in the real world and not just from a space of
+Most importantly, the courses will be explored through projects embedded in the real world and not just from a space of theory.

 We also recognize that in a class of students from varying backgrounds, several topics will be more familiar to some than others.
 Our classroom pedagogies are set up so that you will have the opportunity to deepen your knowledge on a topic beyond what the rest of the class might be learning.
 You will also find support if the subject matter is new to you and you require bridging material.